viv-liu/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 ```
 Learn more about Office 365 groups and the administrator experiences [here](https://support.office.com/en-us/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

-## Security group and mail-enabled security group
+## Security groups
 Security groups are for controlling user access to resources.
 By checking whether or not a user is a member of a security group, your app can make authorization decisions when that user is trying to access some secure resources in your app.
-Mail-enabled security groups are the same on principle, but with a group mailbox provisioned by default so the group can receive mail.
 Security groups can have users and other security groups as members.

-**NOTE** Currently, mail-enabled security groups cannot be created through the API.

 ### Example of security group